PauseAI/pauseai-website/src/posts/xrisk.md

 - **Elon Musk**, co-founder of OpenAI, SpaceX and **Tesla**
 - **Stephen Hawking**, theoretical physicist
 - **Eliezer Yudkowski**, founder of MIRI and conceptual father of the AI safety field

-## We may not have much time left

-In 2020, [the average AI researcher thought](https://www.metaculus.com/questions/3479/date-weakly-general-ai-is-publicly-known/) that it would take until 2057 before an AI could pass SAT exams.
-It took us less than 3 years.

-It's hard to predict how long it will take to build a superintelligent AI, but we know that there are more people than ever working on it.
-The pace of progress is accelerating, and we are getting close to the point where AI might be smarter than an AI researcher.
-At that point, there is a real risk of an intelligence explosion, where the AI can improve itself faster and faster, until it becomes superintelligent.

 ## Why superintelligence is dangerous